 To export your settings, first select all the settings you’d like to export, then click the “Export” button.

-The file will be automatically downloaded in your computer.
+The file will be automatically downloaded to your computer.

 There are a few things to note here.
 The exported file has a timestamp in the name, which can help you identify when you exported the file.
 But, there is no way to determine which of the settings you chose to export with it.